AriaSalvatrice/Aria-CMOS-Synth/40106 Oscillators Rev2/README.md

 To fill the space, there are also passive mults, LDRs, pushbuttons, and a pair of vactrol LPG, I cribbed [the schematics from Mystic Circuits](https://github.com/mysticcircuits/0HP_Modular/tree/master/Hardware/0HP%20Vactrol%20LPG-VCA).
 The vactrols are handmade with a LDR and a LED in heat shrink tubing.
 They need decent current to work, not everything in my system manages to ping them properly, so I wanna remake that part better later.

+While the Rev Log pots specified will yield better results, I used Linear, not having anything else in stock.

 I made a Rev 1 of it previously, but it's too flawed to bother documenting.

 ![Photo of the module](40106%20Photo.jpg)